-Our responsibility as Auditors is to express an opinion on this financial statement based on our audit.
+Our responsibility as Auditors is to express an opinion on these financial statements based on our audit.
 We conducted our audit in accordance with International Standards on Auditing.
 Those standards required that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.